TapWater/TapWater-Docs/System Requirements Specification.md

 4. If the account creation is successful the server will send the device a device token which it will use to identify itself and the user in future requests.
 5. The registered user will be logged in as the current user for the mobile application.

+###### 4.4.3.1	Functional Requirements

+- REQ 4.1: The system should provide a registration button if there is no user is logged in.
+- REQ 4.2: The system provides fields for the user to enter a username, password, and confirm their password.
+- REQ 4.3: The system will provide a submit button to create a user and log them in.

 ##### Log In

 1. From the main screen, the unathenticated user will tap a button to navigate to the user settings screen.